Poems

 everything from his small off-kilter mannerisms

-to his most feral outbursts—but even then
+his most feral outbursts—but even then

 he’d be smiling, unable to hide his delight;